 As a result of such a rise in app usage, their share price went up from 0.45% to 13.54%, while their compound annual rate was more than 360%.

 Nothing succeeds like success

 The quest to upgrade the user experience in mBanking did not stop with payment slip scanning.
 Encouraged by the initial success of the app, the team in Erste explored how to make mBanking useful for an even greater number of its customers.

 In November 2015, a new addition to PhotoPay was introduced: field-by-field scanning.
-The users could now not only get instant data from standardized payment slips, but also from various types of invoices.
-“This has proved to be very useful for legal entities that operate with payment data in various formats which was often complicated to type in”, said Mr. Strejček.
+The users could now get not only instant data from standardized payment slips, but also from various types of invoices.
+“This has proved to be very useful for legal entities that operate with payment data in various formats, which was often complicated to type in”, said Mr. Strejček.

 After the introduction of mBanking for corporate clients featuring field-by-field scanning, the number of mobile transactions grew by 144%.
 In the year 2017, their share in the total number of transactions grew by 120%, and the overall number of users grew 31%.

 Strejček commented on these statistics: “We have been collaborating with Microblink from their very beginnings and are highly satisfied with the cooperation.
 The success of the Erste mBanking app has continuously been supported by ever-growing numbers over the recent years”.

 Erste&Steiermärkische Bank d.d is a part of the Erste Group, one of the biggest financial suppliers for Middle and East Europe.
 This is not our only collaboration with Erste Bank - we have also collaborated with Erste Group on multiple markets: our technology is part of the GeorgeGo app (IBAN scanning SDK for faster money transfers) in Austria, as well as Erste and Sparkasse mBanking apps in Serbia, Macedonia, and Bosnia and Herzegovina.